Info

 • Do you get 8 hours of sleep?— No

-• If you could let your 20-year old self, know one thing, what would it be? – Darren wished that his 20-year old self could have been more patient
+• If you could let your 20-year old self, know one thing, what would it be? – “Pay a little more attention to the details”

 Time Stamped Show Notes: